 R- Results.
 Explain how the results helped become a success for the company.
 Give them a detailed step-by-step breakdown of each process.

 There are a few tips you should know about when it comes to giving answers to behavioral interview questions.
 They are:

 - Get ready way before time.
-Make researches on common behavioral questions and practice the answers you have for them over and over again.
+Perform research on common behavioral questions and practice the answers you have for them repeatedly.

 - Be positive.
-These type of questions usually require you to state problems and challenges which make it very easy for negativity to rear its head but be cinchona enough to keep to the positive side of things and be confident.
+These types of questions usually require you to state problems and challenges, which makes it very easy for negativity to rear its head but be cinchona enough to keep to the positive side of things and be confident.

 Popular Behavioral Job Interview Questions